 The Professional Code of Ethics for Kentucky School Certified Personnel requires certified staff to protect the health, safety, and emotional well-being of students and the confidentiality of student information.
 Any conduct in violation of this Code – particularly involving technology or online resources must be reported to the Education Professional Standards Board (EPSB) as required by law and may result in disciplinary action up to and including termination.

-Reporting Procedures – Policy 08.2324

-A District employee or volunteer who receives a report alleging that another District employee or volunteer has engaged in unauthorized electronic communication must immediately notify the appropriate authority:

-If the subject of the report is a staff member, notify the Principal.

-If the subject is the Principal, notify the Superintendent.

 CURRICULUM AND INSTRUCTION a08.2323